Office of the County Manager

 Washoe County works with and monitors closely many different State departments and committees that have impact on the operations of the County and residents.

-Areas monitored include regular meetings such as the Department of Taxation, Department of Public and Behavioral Health and others.
-The County also participates in the Governor’s taskforces such as the Governor’s Opioid State Action Accountability Taskforce meetings.
+Areas monitored include regular meetings such as the Department of Taxation, Department of Health and Human Services and others.

 Additional Resources and Information: